10th National Assembly: Setting agenda for presiding officers – The Sun Nigeria

 Thankfully, the incoming government won on the party’s manifesto which highlights these issues, albeit elaborately.
 So it will not be difficult to secure the buy-in of the executive arm and other stakeholders.
 Again, the Ahmad Lawan-led 9th national assembly has graciously provided a veritable platform for the attainment of a Nigeria that works for the good of the people.

-Hence, the 10th National Assembly already have their job cut out for them.
+Hence, the 10th national assembly already has its job cut out for them.
 The leadership already has the direction and focus.
 The legislators-elect already have all the necessary resources for excellence in delivering good governance to the people.
 Once again, it requires the right mix of strategic thinking, leadership creativity and sincerity of purpose.

 In the same vein and using the archives, there is a need to identify and isolate relevant reports of past legislative interventions that have direct bearings on the economy, for outright implementations.
 Some of them border on the power sector, NDDC, education, national social investments programme, insecurity, institutional reforms, etc.